viamrobotics/docs/docs/extend/modular-resources/examples/custom-arm.md

 2. [Code a main program](#code-a-main-entry-point-program) that starts the module after adding your desired resources from the registry.
 This main program is the "entry point" to your module.

-3. [Compile or package](#compile-the-module-into-an-executable) the module into a single executable that can receive a socket argument from Viam, open the socket, and start the module at the entry point.
+3. [Compile or package](#compile-the-module-into-an-executable) the module into a single executable that can receive a socket argument from `viam-server`, open the socket, and start the module at the entry point.

 ### Code a new resource model